 Do bags of popcorn and microwave popcorn have different expiration dates?

 They sure do!
 Bags of popcorn usually last between 1-2 weeks once opened and 2-4 weeks if unopened.
-Opening the bag dramatically reduces the shelf life by allowing oxygen and moisture to get into the popcorn.
+Opening the bag dramatically cuts the shelf life by allowing oxygen and moisture to get into the popcorn.

 Microwave popcorn, however, can last up to 8 months unpopped thanks to the kernels being in dark, airtight packaging.
 But the second you pop microwave popcorn, its expiration date will drop to 1-2 weeks, just like an opened bag of popcorn.